wso2/docs-is/en/includes/references/grant-types-in-asgardeo.md

 4. The client application makes a token exchange request to the authorization server, specifying the Token Exchange grant type and providing the necessary parameters, such as the original access token.
 5. The authorization server validates the request, performs the token exchange, generates a new access token of the requested type based on the provided parameters and the server's policy, and responds to the client with the new access token.
 6. The client application can now request resources from the resource server by providing the access token.
-7. As the resource server trusts Asgardeo issued tokens, it returns the requested resources to the client application.
+7. As the resource server trusts {{ product_name }} issued tokens, it returns the requested resources to the client application.

 See [configure the token exchange flow]({{base_path}}/guides/authentication/configure-the-token-exchange-flow) for more details.

 ## Organization switch grant

-The organization switch grant is a custom grant type in Asgardeo that enables users to switch between different organizations in a hierarchical organization structure.
+The organization switch grant is a custom grant type in {{ product_name }} that enables users to switch between different organizations in a hierarchical organization structure.

 Client applications should always use one of the traditional grant types to authorize user access.
 The organization switch grant is also required when the authorization request is for resources of a suborganization.
 That is because it is necessary to switch between the root organization and the suborganization to obtain access tokens that are valid for suborganizations.